Samayal Samayal with Venkatesh Bhat

-Samayal Samayal with Venkatesh Bhat is a 2014-2018 Tamil language Indian television series featuring chef Venkatesh Bhat cooking 100 of his top recipes, that everyday-cooks and viewers can try.
+Samayal Samayal with Venkatesh Bhat is a 2014 Indian Tamil-language cooking show featuring chef Venkatesh Bhat cooking 100 of his top recipes, that home cooks and viewers can try.
 The program focuses on what have been described by Times of India as "exciting recipes, especially South Indian" cuisine.

 The show premiered on 30 August 2014 and 30 June 2018 for 190 episodes, airs on Vijay TV every Saturday at 2pm, with repeat episodes sometimes aired at varying times.
 As of 2016, the show has completed 100 episodes.